 Like Enchanter, Sorcerer is full of well-written locations and characters, although the writing and overall atmosphere are weaker.
 The game introduces magic potions, which make for a lot of fun experiments similar to spellcasting, although only a few potions you find are useful.
 In a true Meretzky fasion, there are many red herrings in this game.
-Fortunately, most puzzles are not particularly difficult (although they are definitely more challenging than the ones in Enchanter).
+Fortunately, most puzzles are not particularly difficult (although definitely more challenging than Enchanter's).
 It is worth noting that Sorcerer has two of the most devious/memorable puzzles ever seen in a text adventure game: the glass maze, and the coal mine puzzle.
 Both of these puzzles alone are well worth the time it takes to get to them.

-Overall, if you enjoy Enchanter, you will no doubt like Sorcerer as well, even if the weaker writing may disappoint you.
-There are many new interesting spells to use, and the difficulty level that is one notch up from Enchanter makes the game a good middle ground between Enchanter and Spellbreaker, the last and most difficult game in the series.
+Overall, if you enjoy Enchanter, you will no doubt like Sorcerer as well.
+There are many new interesting spells to use, and the difficulty level that is one notch up from Enchanter makes the game a good middle ground between Enchanter and Spellbreaker, the last and most difficult in the series.
 Highly recommended!

 Reviewed by: Underdogs